 The Health Center also serves as the campus contact for the student health insurance plan offered through the university.
 Coverage is available to all students currently enrolled in six or more credit hours and is mandatory for international students.
-Students may contact the Health Center for more information about the policy.
+Students may visit the website for more information about the policy.